20% Off USA-Made All-Metal Greenhouse Kits until May 31

 Selecting the Right Soil: The type of soil you use plays a significant role in your plant's health.
 Opt for a high-quality potting mix that suits your specific plant's needs.
 For most plants, general-purpose potting soil works well.
 However, some plants, like succulents and cacti, need a well-draining soil mix, while others, like ferns, prefer a more moisture-retaining blend.

-Helpful tip: Always check the seed packet and seed provider’s website for additional crop and variety-specific information to help every aspect of your plant’s growth cycle.
+Bootstrap tip: Always check the seed packet and seed provider’s website for additional crop and variety-specific information to help every aspect of your plant’s growth cycle.

-Up-Potting Procedure:
+Up-Potting Steps:

 1. Water the Plant: Water the plant very lightly, a few hours before up-potting to reduce root stress.